- February 7, 2020

 You can use a time clock calculator as you need to make the most out of your time.

 What Is the Best Free Time Clock App?

 If you’re wondering which app for calculating work hours is the best, here are the top 4 that are worth checking out.

 1. TimeCamp — Automatic hours calculator

 TimeCamp is an automatic time tracking software.
-It combines features of a project management app which makes it a great candidate for payroll and attendance management.
+It combines features of a project management app which makes it a great solution for payroll and attendance management.
 TimeCamp automatically tracks time and creates timesheets and detailed reports with activities performed during work.

 - Automatic time tracking

 - Ability to modify and custom timesheets as well as manually add entries

 - Simple start/stop timer

 - Graphical timesheets in the form of a transparent calendar